KenEucker/biketag-website/README.md

 ## Why?
 To allow anyone and everyone to play biketag!
 This site will ingest the Reddit posts playing biketag for a configured subreddit, and display them on biketag.
 Conversely, using the site you can create a new tag and will be automagically posted to Reddit!
 This lets anyone play the game without needing to know how to imgur or having a reddit account, while continuing to support those who have been playing biketag on reddit as well!

-## Features
+## Features of the webapp
-* See current tag, previous proof tag, and original previous tag: http://biketag.org
+* See current tag, previous proof tag, and original previous tag: http://pdx.biketag.org
-* Tag new location (provide next tag image, proof tag image, name, and other information like location): http://biketag.org/#tagit
+* Tag new location (provide next tag image, proof tag image, name, and other information like location): http://pdx.biketag.org/#tagit
-* See all historic tags: http://biketag.org/?count=all
+* See all historic tags: http://portland.biketag.org/?count=all
-* See individual tags with original tag and found it tag: http://biketag.org/?tagnumber=95
+* See individual tags with original tag and found it tag: http://pdx.biketag.org/95
 * Only region that is currently up and running is http://pdx.biketag.org, which the homepage mirrors.
 Other regions are supported, though not set up.

 # Contribute